How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 16. Raid Out to Random Streamers

 Raids are a great way to get attention on Twitch.
 When you are finished streaming, find someone to raid.
-If you don’t have many viewers, try to find someone playing a similar game who has fewer viewers.
-They will really appreciate the extra audience.
-Then, stay and engage with their chat a bit.
-They may return the favor someday, and some of their viewers may turn into some of your viewers.
+If you don’t have many viewers, try to find someone playing a similar game with fewer viewers..
+Then, stay and engage in their chat a bit.
+They will appreciate the extra audience and may return the favor someday.
+Either way, some of their viewers might turn into some of your viewers.

 17. Use Bots Correctly

 Another huge turn-off is bots that are always active.
-Be sure to set your bots on a message timer, not just on a timeframe.
+Set your bots on a message timer, not just on a timeframe.
 A bot that goes off every five minutes will spam your channel with bot nonsense if no one is chatting.
 Instead, set it to go off after 5 minutes and 10 messages.
 This way, your entire chat won’t be bots, and it will look better to new viewers.

 18. Complete Your Twitch Bio